Bellafill® for Wrinkles and Acne Scars

 The eyes are one of the most apparent physical characteristics we notice about others and ourselves.
 They are also an early area to observe the inevitable aging process.
 As we age, wrinkles, lines, and bags form around the eyes.
 Our upper eyelids may begin to lose elasticity and sag.
 In addition to the unsightly appearance, this may impair our vision.

 Botulinum toxins are safe and reliable options for anti-aging treatments.
-There are several brands of botulinum toxin which have been FDA Approved, including Botox® and Jeuveau®.
+There are several brands of botulinum toxin which have been FDA Approved, including Botox®, Jeuveau®, and Xeomin®.
 They are very similar medications.
 In just a few minutes, botulinum toxin can be injected into the skin to help ease lines and wrinkles.
 Botulinum toxins work by helping to weaken and relax the muscle into which it is injected.
 This results in decreased contraction of the muscle, producing a less wrinkled and smoother appearance of the overlying skin.
 The lines and wrinkles which had been produced by the action of the muscles gradually lessen and fade, and in some cases disappear.

 CO2 Laser Resurfacing